 The comfort hypothesis

 So if the hygiene hypothesis can explain the modern rise in allergies, autoimmune disease, and the fact that my daughter cannot take peanuts to school, can the "comfort hypothesis" explain the prevalence of chronic pain in our society?

 There is some similarity in logic between the two ideas.
-The pain alarm system is part of the immune system.
-It evolved in a situation in which one of the major players, the skin, was constantly receiving minor amounts of nociceptive input.
+The pain alarm system evolved in a situation where one of the major players, the skin, was constantly receiving minor amounts of nociceptive input.
 We know that nociceptive or other sensory input in one area of the body will affect pain levels in other parts of the body.
-And counterirritation is a technique for pain relief that involves using an externally applied substance, such as capsaicin, to causes irritation and mild inflammation of the skin, for the purpose of relieving pain in other areas, such as muscles or joints.
+And counterirritation is a technique for pain relief that involves using an externally applied substance, such as capsaicin, to cause irritation and mild inflammation of the skin, for the purpose of relieving pain in other areas, such as muscles or joints.

-Is it possible that a radical reduction in the amount of this peripheral low level nociceptive input to the skin can somehow cause disregulation of the pain alarm system, perhaps causing it to focus excess attention inappropriately in other areas?
-Perhaps this is a contributing factor (not the sole factor of course) in conditions such as allodynia, complex regional pain syndrome or fibromyalgia.
-Or perhaps it is involved in other more common forms of chronic pain such as low back pain or joint pain.
+Is it possible that a radical reduction in the amount of this peripheral low level nociceptive input to the skin can somehow disregulate the pain alarm system, perhaps causing it to focus excess attention in other areas?
+Maybe this is a contributing factor in the widespread nervous system sensitivity that underlies many chronic pain conditions.

-I don’t know the answers to these questions and I do not have any real practical recommendations on the basis of my speculations.
-Except that it’s probably a good idea to “rough” it from time to time so as not to become too “soft.”
+I don't know the answers to these questions and I do not have any real practical recommendations on the basis of my speculations.
+Except that it's probably a good idea to "rough" it from time to time, so as not to become too "soft."
 Our perceptions are in many ways relative.
 Food tastes better when you fast for a while.
+Company is more welcome after a period of solitude.
 And my bed feels a lot softer after a camping trip.